The term "superfood" was first used in the 20th century to market the latest health food trends like kale, acai bowls, and avocados.

 Camels are only valued for their milk, they are also a source of food, transportation, and even currency.
 Camels can walk 100 miles a day carrying a rider -earning them the nickname "the ships of the desert".
 And wealth is often measured by the size of their herd.
 As one nomad told me, "camels are like our $100 bills, while sheep and goals are our small coins."

-Camel milk has been used around the world as a supplement to breast milk for babies.
-It is the closest animal dairy to human mother's milk!
+Camel milk is the closest animal dairy to human mother's milk!